-The District used the federal restricted rate of 4.25%.
-The District has not elected to use the 10-percent de minimis indirect rate allowed under the Uniform Guidance.
+The District used up to the federal restricted rate of up to 1.11%.
+The District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.

 ABOUT THE STATE AUDITOR'S OFFICE